elizhahn/karaoke-stretch-api/README.md

  - How to create a database / understand how a database works / how to hook it up with the front-end
  - How to deploy the site (full stack)
  - We'll know we're successful when we produce a fully-functional app and we all feel comfortable with our new technologies

-  ### Individual Goals

-    Elizabeth
-      - Understand our back-end technologies
-      - Practice automated testing with Cypress

-    Jessica
-      - Understand our back-end technologies
-      - Get more comfortable with styling

-    Marika
-      - Understand our back-end technologies
-      - Practice building an app with React.js

 ## Tech Stack